 Investment management has been outsourced to Liberty Mutual Investment ("LMI") and managed in accordance with the Liberty Mutual Group investment policy guidelines.
 The investment management is subject to a rigorous oversight process implemented at Liberty Mutual Group, with reporting to the Company's Investment Committee.

-The Company is also outsourcing the Internal Audit Function to Pricewaterhouse Coopers (PwC).
+The Internal Audit Function is outsourced to Pricewaterhouse Coopers (PwC), with assistance and administration from LMIC.

 3. RISK PROFILE